Michael-Parker719/BrainBeatsV6/README.md

 Now you can simply run
 `cd BrainBeatsV5`

-For information on building the frontend go to [Backend README](https://github.com/BrainBeatsv5/BrainBeatsV5/blob/main/backend/README.md)
+For information on building the backend go to [Backend README](https://github.com/BrainBeatsv5/BrainBeatsV5/blob/main/backend/README.md)

 For information on building the frontend go to [Frontend README](https://github.com/BrainBeatsv5/BrainBeatsV5/blob/main/frontend/README.md)